nikhilr612/libmp/README.md

 ## Integrate MediaPipe into Your C++ Application

-A new MediaPipe build target has been added under `mediapipe/examples/desktop/libmp`.
-Using Bazel, you can build this target to create a shared library (`.so` on Linux, `.dll` on Windows), which you can then integrate - along with its `.h` header file - into any C++ application you wish.
+A new MediaPipe build target has been added under [`/mediapipe/examples/desktop/libmp`](/mediapipe/examples/desktop/libmp).
+Using Bazel, you can build this target to create a shared library (`.so` on Linux, `.dll` on Windows), which you can then integrate - along with its [`.h` header file](/mediapipe/examples/desktop/libmp/libmp.h) - into any C++ application you wish.

 ## Prerequisites